Looking for a list of the best CRF150R mods to make your Honda 150R or 150RB faster, more comfortable, or just easier and safer to ride?

 Kickstand For Trail Riding

 Going to be trail riding with your CRF150R?
-A Fastway billet kickstand should be on your list of mods.
+A Fastway billet kickstand (Amazon) should be on your list of mods.
 It’s sturdy, and much easier to hold your bike up with than finding a tree in most cases.